slattkd/novusframework/README.md

 The Novus Framework (Novus is latin for "New") is designed from teh ground up for a a performant well maintained funnel framework for Pineapple Company.
 The Framework allows quick launching of well tested and complex systems in a tidy, easy to update package.

+### How to Use tailwind ###
+* Open Terminal and CD to local directory
+* Run: npx tailwindcss -i input.css -o ./public/css/main.css --watch --minify

 ### What is this repository for? ###

 * Quick summary